My favourite places in Paris

 A bustling cheap and cheerful wine bar that is perfect for a post-Aligre market carafe of wine and a plate of shucked-to-order oysters.

-This is my local hangout, where I head for fresh mint tea during the day and chill out over a glass of wine in the evening.
+This is great for a fresh mint tea during the day or to chill out over a glass of wine in the evening.

-In the park Buttes Chaumont this bar-cum-cafe is a chilled out place with outdoor picnic benches.
+In the park Buttes Chaumont this bar-come-cafe is a chilled out place with outdoor picnic benches.

-So it is a little touristy, but this Parisian institution serves some of the thickest hot chocolate in town.
+So it is a little touristy, but this Parisian institution serves some of the thickest and most delicious hot chocolate in town.

-Head to his salon de the for a degustation of his delicate chocolates or try one of his assembled-to-order millefeuilles, one of the best in town.
+Head to Jacques Genin’s salon for a degustation of his delicate chocolates or try one of his assembled-to-order millefeuilles – some of the best in town.

-Arguably one of Paris’s most important patissiers, Pierre Hermé is famous for reinventing the macaron with his quirky sweet and savoury pairings.
+Arguably one of Paris’ most important patissiers, Pierre Hermé is famous for reinventing the macaron with his quirky sweet and savoury pairings.

 Everything created by Philippe Conticini is so beautifully presented that it nearly looks like a jewel shop.
 Try Le Paris Brest.